-Last, but not least — here is a roundup of my personal favorite email enhancements we’ve blogged on recently:
+Last, but not least — here is a roundup of my personal favorite email enhancements we’ve blogged on in the past:

 Email marketing can be daunting (and very exciting), and knowing your options with Pardot can allow you to make simple changes that will go a long way with your prospects.